Outdoor fitness in Sydney

 Outdoor fitness around Sydney

-Sydney's parks are perfect for outdoor yoga as well as scenic places for your morning run.
-Many also offer early-morning or after-work fitness boot camps to help get you in shape.
+Sydney’s parks are perfect for outdoor yoga as well as scenic places for joggers and runners.
+Many also offer early-morning or after-work fitness boot camps to help get you in shape – try Pyrmont Point Park.
+If walking is more your pace, get a sturdy pair of shoes because your options for walks in Sydney are endless.

 Cycling is also popular in Sydney; there are some great bike-friendly tracks around the city and harbour.
 A bike, water and a helmet (required by law) are all you need.
 A number of bike tour operators show you all the top sights, while others let you hire a bike and pedal at your own pace.